Greg Interviews Cynosure (2019)

-Q. Tell us about the hardware and the electronics.
+Q. Tell us more about the construction, the hardware, the electronics, and how the guitar actually sounds.